mvanbraeckel/shellOS_3110/README.md

 NOTE: We were given the lex.c file to use with "flex lex" that creates a "lex.yy.c" file to be used to create a "lex.yy.o" file.
 When compiling lex.yy.c into lex.yy.o it gives two warnings: for 'yyunput' and 'input' functions defined but not used.
 As this is on your side, I assume these are fine and no deductions for them.
 Also, I added a regex command to the lex.c that takes quote (" or ') encapsulated things as a single argument, and I don't count < or > and the following filename for redirection (like the lecture slides show).

-NOTE: May print the error message for an unsupported command on the same line as the prompt rather than before (only happens sometimes)
+NOTE: May print the error message for an unsupported command on the same line as the prompt rather than before (only happens sometimes: of these times, more common when involving file redirection or &)

 NOTE: All things stated in this document that haven't been confirmed with a TA or the professor are assumed.
 Please also see my in-code comments for more/extra information.

-# MAKEFILE
+NOTE: If this file is really messy due to formatting issues, please let me know and I can submit it as an alternate file format.
+Also, if something is not understood or misunderstood, I can meet to walkthrough my program.

+# MAKEFILE, THEN RUN THE SHELL

 _HOW TO RUN_